Call for Applications: Humanities Without Walls Pre-Doctoral Career Diversity Summer Workshop

 Chicago, Illinois.
 Most weekday workshop events will take place at the Genevieve and Wayne Gratz Center at Fourth Presbyterian Church, 126 E. Chestnut St (at N. Michigan Ave.).
 Some will take place at sites in and around Chicago.
 All participants in this residential workshop will stay a few blocks east of the Gratz Center at DeWitt Place (900 N. DeWitt Pl., Chicago, IL) in fully furnished, private apartments which are included in the fellowship.

-Summer 2018—Dates to be determined, most likely July 16th through August 3rd.
+July 16 through August 3, 2018.
 The workshop will take place all day, five days/week for three weeks.
 There are no events scheduled during weekends, but CHF will circulate a list of interesting and exciting activities happening around Chicago that students are welcome to explore on their own.